Asian Markets Sink As Pandemic Deaths Soar - UrduPoint

 "I'm presently in New York, and the fear is palpable -- it's rising and there doesn't seem to be anyone who thinks that this virus effect is anywhere near peaking yet, particularly here in the States," Brian Quartarolo, portfolio manager at Pilgrim Partners Asia, told Bloomberg TV.

-On oil markets, Brent Crude was down three percent, but West Texas Intermediate was up 0.8 percent.
+On oil markets, Brent Crude sank 4.5 percent, and West Texas Intermediate was down 0.2 percent.

-The commodity has faced increased volatility in recent weeks not only because of the coronavirus pandemic, but also because of a price war between top producers Saudi Arabia and Russia.
+Oil has faced increased volatility in recent weeks not only because of coronavirus-fuelled worries about demand, but also because of a price war between top producers Saudi Arabia and Russia.